L-spaces, taut foliations and fibered hyperbolic two-bridge links: Introduction

 \textbf{Applications to satellites on knots and links.} We briefly recall the satellite operation.
-Suppose that $P$ is a knot inside a standard solid torus $V=\matD^2\times S^1$ and assume that $P$ is not contained in a $3$-ball of $V$.
-Let $K$ be a knot in $S^3$ and let $\phi$ be an orientation preserving diffeomorphism between $V$ and a tubular neighbourhood of $K$.
-The image of $P$ under $\phi$ is a knot $S$, called a \emph{satellite} of $K$.
-The knot $K$ is called the\emph{companion} of $S$ and the knot $P$ is called the \emph{pattern} of $S$.
-As the mapping class group of the solid torus is non-trivial, the knot $S$ is not uniquely determined by $K$ and $P$.
-However, if we fix meridian-longitude bases $(\mu_K, \lambda_K)$ and $(\mu_V,\lambda_V)$ for the tubular neighbourhood of $K$ and for $V$ and impose that $\phi$ maps $\mu_V$ to $\mu_K$ and $\lambda_V$ to $\lambda_K$ as oriented curves, then $S$ is uniquely determined by $K$ and $P$.
+Suppose that $P$ is a knot inside the standard solid torus $V=\matD^2\times S^1$ and assume that $P$ is not contained in a $3$-ball of $V$.
+Let $K$ be a knot in $S^3$ and let ($\mu_K$, $\lambda_K$) be a meridian-longitude basis of $K$.
+Consider the orientation preserving diffeomorphism $\phi$ between $V$ and a tubular neighbourhood of $K$ mapping, as oriented curves, the meridian $\mu_V$ and longitude $\lambda_V$ of $V$ to $\mu_K$ and $\lambda_K$ respectively.
+The image of $P$ under $\phi$ is a knot $S$ in $S^3$, called a \emph{satellite} of $K$.
+The knot $K$ is called the \emph{companion} of $S$ and the knot $P$ is called the \emph{pattern} of $S$.